The Physiology of Sodium Loss in Endurance Athletes

 All findings are grounded in peer-reviewed exercise physiology literature, including research from the Journal of Applied Physiology, Sports Medicine, and Clinical Journal of Sport Medicine.

-Apply the science to your training.
+Apply the science.Build your protocol.

 Use the Lytework calculators to estimate your sweat rate, sodium losses, and personalised hydration targets.